anf34/Intro-to-Coding-and-OOP/intro-to-python/ClassBlueprint/README.md

+As is, this script took a while to make and is already saving me a lot of time in the long run.
+I will use it as a prototype for a while so I can discover the programs flaws before making any major changes to it.

 Class maker program
 Input: Specify the class name, attributes, each of the attribute types and any extra methods Class maker will then: